Date of Degree

 Therefore, the purpose of the present study is to investigate the relationship between the use of CSs and negotiation strategies on L2 acquisition.
 Twenty four students enrolled in the intermediate and advance Japanese language courses are asked to engage in two types of communicative tasks, and their development of vocabulary and grammar knowledge are examined through pre- and posttests of the target linguistic items.
 Also, conversations during the tasks are transcribed and qualitatively analyzed to examine the pattern of CS use and the rate of successful repair moves.
 The results indicate that some CSs such as appeals and code switching are beneficial, with or without a negotiation move from the interlocutor, but others may be detrimental to L2 development.

 Communication strategies, Japanese, Negotiation strategies, Second language acquisition

 Copyright 2009 Mitsuko Numata

 Numata, Mitsuko.
-"The effects of the use of communication and negotiation strategies on L2 acquisition." thesis, University of Iowa, 2009.
+"The effects of the use of communication and negotiation strategies on L2 acquisition."
+MA (Master of Arts) thesis, University of Iowa, 2009.